captbullett65/MSCFT/README.md

 **Step-by-Step Instructions**

-1. **Forecast Title**
-   Give your forecast a specific, clear name.

-2. **Initial Question Framing**
-   **Question:** Copy or write the question you’re answering.
-   **Clarifications:** Add key dates, assumptions, definitions, or known values.
-   **Key Sources:** List any data, news, reports, or research supporting your reasoning.

-3. **Refinement & Analysis**
-   **Key Developments:** What’s happening that affects the forecast?
-   **Interpretation:** Connect trends or scenarios to your reasoning.
-   *Tip:* Use an LLM to generate analogies, test assumptions, or find outside views to strengthen your analysis.

-4. **Data Anomaly & Source Integrity Log**
-   Note any irregularities in your data (e.g., outdated info, contradictions, or missing pieces).
-If clean, write “No anomalies noted.”

-5. **Probability Allocation**
-   Indicate whether the forecast is binary (Yes/No) or multi-bucket (ranges or categories).
-   Use buckets that add to 100%.
-   Follow official platform formats when applicable (e.g., GJO), or define your own clearly.

-*Example (Multi-Bucket):*
-10% — Less than 2%
-40% — Between 2% and 3%
-30% — Between 3% and 4%
-20% — 4% or more

-*Example (Binary):*
-70% — Yes
-30% — No
+Version 4.1B Update:
+MSCFT now includes Nodes A–E, adding new interpretation and time-series modeling capabilities.
+See MSGPT4.1b, Instructions for Use for step-by-step guidance on the full 5-node structure:

+A: Research context

+B: BIN model analysis

+C: Structured output synthesis

+D: Interpretation via Markov chains / entropy

+E: Time-series modeling

 ---

 **BIN MODEL (Bias, Information, Noise)**

 **Bias** – Describe any systemic, institutional, cognitive, or structural biases that may influence the interpretation of the forecast question, its underlying data, or scenario framing.
 Address both source bias (e.g., media, academic, or policy bias) and forecaster bias (e.g., optimism/pessimism, threat inflation, anchoring on prior outcomes).

 **Information** – Assess the quality, timeliness, resolution, and credibility of the information used.
 Clearly distinguish between confirmed data, predictive model output, outdated information, unverifiable claims, or speculation.
 Note any critical gaps or overreliance on a narrow set of sources.

 **Noise** – Identify irrelevant, misleading, or low-signal data that may contaminate the forecasting logic.
 This includes information clutter, cherry-picked examples, emotionally charged narratives, or recency bias.
 Describe where noise may distort scenario weighting or probability distribution.

 ---